Michael Shapcott

-For the first decade of his working life, Shapcott was a print journalist, working as a reporter, columnist and editor at several Canadian newspapers - including the North Bay Nugget, the Oakville Journal Record and the Calgary Albertan.
+Education

-Michael Shapcott went to Alexander Galt Regional High School (1970–1972) and took courses including political science at the University of Calgary (1980–1982) and then studied law at the University of Toronto (1983–1986).
+Michael Shapcott went to Alexander Galt Regional High School (1970–1972), and took courses that political science at the University of Calgary (1980–1982), and then studied law at the University of Toronto (1983–1986).
 He did not go before the bar but instead began to work at the Christian Resource Centre as a homeless outreach worker and community and housing developer.

 He attended summer programming at the London School of Economics in 2008.
 Shapcott is completing a Master of Theological Studies at the Faculty of Divinity, Trinity College, University of Toronto (2016–current).

+Career

+For the first decade of his working life, Shapcott was a print journalist, working as a reporter, columnist and editor at several Canadian newspapers - including the North Bay Nugget, the Oakville Journal Record and the Calgary Albertan.

+Initiatives and projects

 In 1989, Shapcott, Bart Poesiat and future Toronto mayor Barbara Hall created the Rupert Pilot Project to fund affordable housing initiatives which received substantial funding in the early 1990s from the Ontario government.

-Shapcott came to public attention in the late 1980s and early 1990s for his work in BASIC Poverty Action Group which was the genesis for the Breads Not Circuses coalition which argued that the money being spent on Toronto's bid for the 1996 Summer Olympics could be better spent on housing.
+Shapcott came to public attention in the late 1980s and early 1990s for his work in BASIC Poverty Action Group, which was the genesis for the Breads Not Circuses coalition which argued that the money being spent on Toronto's bid for the 1996 Summer Olympics could be better spent on housing.
 His detractors vilified him for helping compromise the city's bid for the 1996 Olympic Games.

+He was manager of the Community/University Research Partnerships (CURP) program at University of Toronto's Centre for Urban and Community Studies, where he promoted links between academic research and social justice.
+Shapcott is a founding member of the National Housing and Homelessness Network and the Toronto Disaster Relief Committee.
+He served on the board and as president of the Toronto Environmental Alliance.
+He also served on the global Board of the Habitat International Coalition.
+Shapcott was a founder of the Multifaith Alliance to End Homelessness in Toronto (2007).
+Prior to that, he was manager of government relations and communications at the Co-operative Housing Federation of Canada (Ontario Region).